-The Company took this express decision at the Board Meeting of 12 March 2013 and, subsequently, during approval of the Reports, considering that it is without doubt preferable, from the point of view of good corporate governance, not to lead the Company to incur expenses for activities that are not of clear benefit.
+The Company took this decision expressly at the Board Meeting of 12 March 2013 and, thereafter, when approving subsequent Reports, believing it to be undoubtedly preferable, from the point of view of good corporate governance, for the Company not to incur expenses for activities that are of no clear benefit.

-The shareholders' meeting has not given general or advance approval to exemptions to the non-competition clause contained in Article 2390 of the Civil Code, except in the case of all the direct and indirect subsidiaries of the Company and of its associates and affiliates and companies subject to the joint control of the Company.
+The Shareholders' Meeting has not given general or advance approval to exemptions to the non-competition clause contained in article 2390 of the Civil Code, except in the case of all the direct and indirect subsidiaries of the Company and of its associates and affiliates and companies subject to the joint control of the Company.

-No agreements have been made regarding compensation for non-competition obligations.
+No agreements have been made regarding compensation for non-competition obligations, except for the three-year agreement with Stefano Saccardi after he stepped down from the role of Managing Director.